WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

 - ssh into this new instance from your machine

 - install some additional packages needed by the app and web server
+  - $ `sudo apt update`
-  - $ `sudo apt-get install pandoc redis-server mariadb-server libmariadb-dev imagemagick gnupg2 apache2 apache2-dev apache2-mpm-worker libcurl4-openssl-dev libapr1-dev libaprutil1-dev`
+  - $ `sudo apt install pandoc redis-server mariadb-server libmariadb-dev imagemagick gnupg2 apache2`
+- Passenger requirements:
+  - $ `sudo apt install libcurl4-openssl-dev libapr1-dev libaprutil1-dev apache2-dev`

 - configure mariaDB to use /srv as the location of database files:
   - `sudo systemctl stop mysql`
-  - `mv /var/lib/msyql /srv/mysql`
+  - `sudo mv /var/lib/msyql /srv/mysql`
   - edit `/etc/mysql/my.conf` and add the following directives:
     ```
     [mysqld]